iis-esslingen/rover/_pages/download.md

 We offer a video preview of the data for the Garden Small location, along with a rosbag of the summer recording.

+## Calibration
+We provide for each sensor the intrinsic and extrinsic calibration that can be found [here](https://bwsyncandshare.kit.edu/s/xqqb8EaiFPgMsgc).

 ## Garden Small
 <div style="display: grid; grid-template-columns: repeat(2, 1fr); gap: 10px;">
     <div style="display: flex; align-items: center; margin-bottom: 10px;">